-Acquired in 2019 and operating on approximately eleven hectares of land, the Shelburne facility specializes in the manufacture of residential lumber, producing approximately 190,000 cubic metres annually.
+Acquired in 2019 and operating on approximately 12 hectares of land, the Shelburne facility specializes in the manufacture of residential lumber, producing approximately 230,000 cubic metres annually.
 The plant is equipped with a lumber grading and stacking line, and includes two treating cylinders using the MCA preservative, as well as a bagging line and a drying bay for treated lumber.

-Capital expenditures at the facility amounted to \$4.4 million in 2019, which were primarily devoted to the conversion of the plant to the MCA treating preservative, a new treating automation system, yard grading and a lumber line upgrade.
+Capital expenditures at the facility amounted to \$4.4 million in 2020, which were primarily devoted to yard paving, the purchase of neighbouring land, stormwater system upgrades and an automated lumber wrapping machine.